Demri / Goranko / Lange | Temporal Logics in Computer Science | Buch | 978-1-107-02836-4 | sack.de

 Lange, Martin

-Martin Lange is currently a professor of theoretical computer science at the University of Kassel, Germany.
-His research interests include model checking and general decision procedures for logics in computer science, with a focus on temporal logics.
-His awards include a Heisenberg professorship from the German Research Council in 2013.
+Martin Lange is currently a professor in theoretical computer science at the University of Kassel, Germany.
+His research interests include model checking and general decision procedures for logics in computer science with a focus on temporal logics.
+He has published more than 80 papers in international journals and conference proceedings.
+He received an ERC Starting Grant in 2010 and a Heisenberg professorship from the German Research Council in 2013.

 Demri, Stéphane

-Stéphane Demri is a CNRS directeur de recherche and head of the Laboratoire Spécification et Vérification, Ecole Normale Supérieure de Cachan.
+Stéphane Demri is a CNRS directeur de recherche at the Laboratoire Spécification et Vérification (LSV), Ecole Normale Supérieure de Cachan, and he is currently the head of LSV.
 His current research interests include verification of infinite-state systems, temporal logics and analysis of systems with data.
-He has co-authored over 125 publications in the field of formal/logical methods for analysing computers.
+He has participated in numerous international and national projects and has been co-responsible for bilateral projects with Poland, South Africa and Australia.
+He is regularly involved in teaching, in program committees, in steering committees and in editorial boards.
+He has co-authored more than 125 publications in the field of formal/logical methods for analysing computer systems, including a monograph, 4 edited proceedings, 6 book chapters and 50 articles in international journals.

 Ihre Fragen, Wünsche oder Anmerkungen